gdsc-bit/Coding-Linguistic/Questions/Reverse.md

 # Reverse an array

-> Given an array (or string), the task is to reverse the array/string.
+> Given an array, the task is to reverse the array.
 ### Sample Input
 Input 1:
 arr[]={1,2,3}